 Prior to getting hearing aids, you may have been told to “stop shouting” from time to time.
 It’s natural to begin talking loudly when you experience hearing loss, but now you can properly regulate your own volume.
 A good way to get in the habit of this is by reading to yourself while wearing your hearing aids.
 It not only helps you determine the appropriate volume for speech, but it also will help you get better at recognizing the sounds of words and speech again.

-Enlist the Help of Family and Friends
+5. Enlist the help of family and friends.

-This is best to do with friends and family, as these voices are the easiest to identify and interpret since they are already familiar to your brain.
-They also can help you adjust by setting the television at a comfortable volume, giving you the chance to listen and adjust to these new volumes.
+Try to practice with people you know well, since these familiar voices are the easiest for your brain to identify and interpret.
+Your loved ones also can help you adjust by setting the television at a comfortable volume to their ears, giving you the chance to listen and adjust to these new volumes.
 You shouldn’t be turning the volume on your television higher than a person without hearing loss would, or you could further damage your hearing.

 You also may want to try to hear faint sounds from far away or hear in a way that normal ears can’t.
 By doing this, though, you are not only interfering with the hearing aid adjustment process, but you are also running the risk of further damaging your hearing.